Dual Credit High School Students

 Why take dual credit courses?

 - Explore options - Some students need time to find what they want to pursue.
-Many students discover Richland to be a great place to take classes, be exposed to many career options, and then transfer on or enter a career and technical education program at RCC.
+Many students discover Richland to be a great place to take classes, be exposed to many career options, and then transfer on or enter a career and technical education program at Richland Community College.

-- Transferability - Students transferring from RCC do as well or better than those who begin at a four-year college.
+- Transferability - Students transferring from Richland do as well or better than those who begin at a four-year college.

 - Save money - Classes at Richland are a fraction of the cost of most four-year colleges and universities.
 Students get a head start on college and save money.